mujarino/CS2_DMA_Radar/README.md

 ![Capture](https://github.com/meanwhiletothestars/CS2_DMA_Radar/blob/main/testing/preview.gif)

 I doing this project for myself and make this github page public.
-I dont really need the web wersion of this program, but if u show me activity and show interest for my project(like hitting the star, contributing, helping me, donating) i will do it, so
+U can only give me star or crypto donate to make me happy.
+This project will be free and up do date as long as i will be motivated to do it.
 **Hit the star and i'll do web version!**

 # Requirements